JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## SOUP ORDERED SEPARATELY - 500ml

-* **Cabbage soup with Hungarian sausage or spinach cream with chicken meat and herb croutons** 75 CZK
+* **Cabbage soup with Hungarian sausage or Mexican tomato soup with vegetables, sour cream and fried tortilla** 75 CZK

-***The offer is valid on Thursday 25.9. from 10:30 AM until closing time or while supplies last.***
+***The offer is valid on Friday 26.9. from 10:30 AM until closing time or while supplies last.***